initiateit/nvsmi/README.md

 # nvsmifs

-A (user-)friendly wrapper to `nvidia-smi` forked from https://github.com/pmav99 to include fan speed support.
+A (user-)friendly wrapper to `nvidia-smi` forked from https://github.com/pmav99 to include fan speed and power_draw support.

 It can be used to filter the GPUs based on resource usage (e.g. to choose the least utilized GPU on a multi-GPU system).